LinShi11/csci-476-594-spring2021-private/lab04/README.md

 mysql>

 ```
 First, I looked up the container id of the MySQL container.
 Then I navigate to the container with docksh command.
 Once I am in the container, I logged in with the root username and password.
 Then with the show databases command I can see all the databases we have.
 Next, I "use" the sqllab_users to navigate to look at the sqllab_users.
 Then I use show tables to look at the tables that have been set up in sqllab_users.
 Then with SQL command "SELECT * FROM credential WHERE Name='Alice';", I can see all the information for Alice.
-The first task is just to get familiar with the SQL statements, for the full input [full input](Task1.txt).
+The first task is just to get familiar with the SQL statements, for the [full input](Task1.txt).

 ### Task 2: